 Aoba Castle Honmaru Hall (Miyagi Prefecture Gokoku Shrine Event Venue) is the highest-rated place to visit in Sendai right now.

-The largest category is temples, with 178 places to explore.
+The largest category is parks, with 351 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.